New colourized images of unquestionably the giant of aerospace, Donald Douglas Snr, have been completed by French master

 After the war, Douglas pressed ahead with developments of the DC-4 in the form of the DC-6 and DC-7.
 This shot is of the Douglas board in Santa Monica with a model of the DC-7 that American Airlines insisted on the company building, which meant it shelved designs for a jet transport.

 A delightful picture below captures the humor in the staff canteen with fellow executives.

-This picture below is one of my favorites of United’s Bill Patterson and Don Douglas at the signing of the order for 30 DC-8s.
-The score with the 707 at that moment was DC-8, 61 (Pan Am 25, United 30 and National 6) and the 707 just 20 from Pan Am.
+This picture below is one of my favourites of United’s Bill Patterson and Don Douglas at the signing of the order for 30 DC-8s.
+The score with the 707 at that moment was DC-8, 61 (Pan Am 25, United 30 and National 6) and the 707, just 20 from Pan Am.

 A great shot of Mr. Douglas with models of all the Douglas Aircraft commercial models.

 Celebrities were a big part of aviation in the 1940s and 50s.
 This shot below captures Mr Douglas with Clark Gable.

-Another of my favorite shots is Mr Douglas on his first DC-8 ride in 1959.
+Another of my favourite shots is Mr Douglas on his first DC-8 ride in 1959.